Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

 #### 3. Create Datasets

-We will create 10 ADF datasets pointing to Azure Storage and Azure DataLakeStore.
+We will create 4 ADF datasets pointing to Azure Data Lake Store.
 We will use the JSON files located at ***Scripts\Azure Data Factory\Datasets***.
 No modification is needed on the JSON files.

 - On ***portal.azure.com*** navigate to your data factory and click the ***Author and Deploy*** button.

 For each JSON file under ***Manual Deployment Guide\Scripts\Azure Data Factory\Datasets***:
--   At the top of the left tab, click ***New dataset*** and select ***Azure Blob Storage***.
+-   At the top of the left tab, click ***New dataset*** and select ***Azure Data Lake Store***.
 -   Copy the content of the file into the editor.
 -   Click ***Deploy***.

 #### 4. Create Pipelines

-We will create 3 pipelines in total using the JSON files located at ***Manual Deployment Guide\Scripts\Azure Data Factory\Pipelines***.
+We will create 2 pipelines in total using the JSON files located at ***Manual Deployment Guide\Scripts\Azure Data Factory\Pipelines***.
 At the bottom of each JSON file, the “start” and “end” fields identify when the pipeline should be active (in UTC time).
 You will need to modify the start and end time of each file to customize the schedule.
 For more information on scheduling in Data Factory, see [Create Data Factory](https://azure.microsoft.com/en-us/documentation/articles/data-factory-create-pipelines/) and [Scheduling and Execution with Data Factory](https://azure.microsoft.com/en-us/documentation/articles/data-factory-scheduling-and-execution/).
-We also need to update the **\<Storage-Account-Name>** in these pipelines with the name we recorded in step 3.

-- **RetailDataSimulatorPipeline**

-  This pipeline runs the DataSimulator Job on Spark every hour.

-  - Open the file ***Manual Deployment Guide\Scripts\Azure Data Factory\Pipelines\RetailDataSimulatorPipeline.json***.
-  - On line **14** replace the **\<Storage-Account-Name>** with the **Storage Account Name** we created in step 3.
-    - This is how the edited line should look like: ***"wasb://adflibs@retailsolutionhowto.blob.core.windows.net/RetailDataSimulator.py"*** where ***retailsolutionhowto*** is the sample Storage Account Name
-  - Specify an active period that you want the pipeline to run.
-You need to put the current date and time of one hour past.
-This date and time should be in UTC time.
-For example, if current UTC Datetime is **2016-11-22T17:08:00Z** i.e. 22nd Nov 2016 17:08, you need to put the start time one previous hour window, that is 16:00 - 17:00.
-Which means your pipeline start time will be **2016-11-22T16:00:00Z**.
-End time can be a week ahead **2016-11-29T16:00:00Z** (you can set it to few days or even few hours to save cost).
-Update the start and end date near the bottom of pipeline JSON file.

-    ```JSON
-    "start": "2016-11-22T16:00:00Z",
-    "end": "2016-11-29T16:00:00Z",
-    ```
-    **Note**: Please limit the active period to the amount of time you need to test the pipeline to limit the cost incurred by data movement and processing.

-  - On ***portal.azure.com*** navigate to your data factory and click the ***Author and Deploy*** button.
-  - At the top of the tab, click ***...More*** and then ***New pipeline***.
-  - Copy the content of the modified JSON file into the editor.
-  - Click ***Deploy***.

 - **ModelRetrainPipeline**

-  This pipeline runs the Demand Forecasting model retrain Job on Spark every four hours.

   - Open the file ***Manual Deployment Guide\Scripts\Azure Data Factory\Pipelines\ModelRetrainPipeline.json***.
-  - On line **14** replace the **\<Storage-Account-Name>** with the **Storage Account Name** we created in step 3.
+  - On line **14** : replace the **\<Replace with Storage Account Name noted in step 2>** with the **Storage Account Name** we created in step 2, eg, ***retailtemplate[UI][N]***
-  - Set the activity period to be half hour ahead of the RetailDataSimulatorPipeline.
-If RetailDataSimulatorPipeline start datetime is  **2016-11-22T16:00:00Z** then for ModelRetrainPipeline it should be half an hour ahead, i.e.  **2016-11-22T16:30:00Z**.
-End time should be half an hour ahead of end time of RetailDataSimulatorPipeline, i.e.  **2016-11-29T16:30:00Z**.
-Update the start and end date at the bottom of pipeline JSON.
+  - On line **16** : replace the **\<Replace with DataLakeStore Name noted in step 3>** with the **Azure Data Lake Store Account Name** we created in step 3, eg, ***retailtemplate[UI][N]***
+  - On line **40** : set the start time on the 0th minutes of the hour of the currnet UTC time.
+For example, the current UTC time is ***2017-01-10T22:15:09Z***.
+Then set the start time as ***2017-01-10T22:00:00Z***.
+The first slice of the pipeline will start to run at one hour behind the start time, for the example here, ***2017-01-10T23:00:00Z***.

+  > **Note**: If before the running time of the first slice, ***2017-01-10T23:00:00Z*** in the example above, the data simulator has not even run for the first time, the first slice of the pipelines will fail because no data is ready for analysis.
+But the second slice and following slices will succeed if all components are configured properly.
+  - On line **41** : set the end time one week ahead the start time, thus it is ***2017-01-17T22:00:00Z*** if following the above example.
+You may also set your own end time according to your preference over how long the pipeline should run.
+However, it is recommended that the pipelines are run at least for more than 1 day to get meaningful visualizations in Power BI, which will be set up in later steps.

     ```JSON
-    "start": "2016-11-22T16:30:00Z",
+    "start": "2017-01-10T22:00:00Z",
-    "end": "2016-11-29T16:30:00Z",
+    "end": "2017-01-17T22:00:00Z",
     ```
   - On ***portal.azure.com***, navigate to your data factory and click the ***Author and Deploy*** button.
   - At the top of the tab, click ***...More*** and then ***New pipeline***.